cmaeder/rcl2000/README.md

-[sets.txt](examples/sets.txt) contains user defined sets of known entities like roles, users, etc. The leading word in a line must a new name all following words must be know and they must be of the same type to form a new homogeneous set with the given elements.
+[sets.txt](examples/sets.txt) contains user defined sets of known entities like roles, users, etc. The leading word in a line must a new name, all following words must be known and they must be of the same type to form a new homogeneous set with the given elements.
 This way sets of sets can be defined to describe conflicts like `CR`.
-The actual types of user defined names is not longer taken from the [types.txt](examples/types.txt) file but derived from these set definitions.
+The actual types of user defined names is no longer taken from the [types.txt](examples/types.txt) file but derived from these set definitions.